 2. Choose your evaluation metrics and collect data

-The data generated by monitoring these metrics is what is used to review and understand a supplier’s readiness and ability to comply with your needs.
+The data generated by monitoring these metrics is used to review and understand a supplier’s readiness and ability to comply with your needs.
 For example, many companies we talk to use gut feeling to evaluate their supplier performance or collect data by only using supplier assessment forms.

-That’s why it’s important to include performance data collection as part of the company workflow.
+That’s why it is important to include performance data collection as part of the company workflow.
 Automated ratings that feed supplier performance information into the company systems can go a long way.
 You can use a tool like Jiga, or just make sure you have a well-defined process in place that’s easy to follow.

 3. Design a robust and transparent assessment system